klaryon/Front_end_Cibernarium_JavascriptBasic/README.md

-# Front end It Academy - Javascript Basic
+# Javascript Basic - FrontEnd - It Academy

 This repository contains 8 different exercises using basic Javascript.